Types of myelodysplastic syndromes

 - Myelodysplastic syndrome associated with isolated del(5q)

-Most of these categories are determined by the appearance of the cells in the blood and the bone marrow.
-One category is defined by a certain chromosome change in the bone marrow cells.
-Because small differences in the way the cells look can change the diagnosis, doctors may sometimes disagree on the exact MDS category for a patient’s disease.
+Most of these types are determined by the the blood and the bone marrow look under the microscope.
+One type is defined by a certain chromosome change in the bone marrow cells.
+Because small differences in the way the cells look can change the diagnosis, doctors may sometimes disagree on a patient’s exact type of MDS.

-Chronic myelomonocytic leukemia (CMML) was considered a type of MDS in the FAB classification, but it is in another group of diseases in the WHO classification.
+Chronic myelomonocytic leukemia (CMML) was considered a type of MDS in the FAB classification, but the WHO classification includes it in another group of diseases.
 Information about CMML can be found in our document, Leukemia: Chronic Myelomonocytic.

 Refractory cytopenia with unilineage dysplasia (RCUD)